Katolus/functions/README.md

 ```

 If you stumble in to any major issue that is not described in the documentation, send me a message.
 I will try to assist when possible.

+## Contributing

+If you are interested in helping out check out the [contributing](./CONTRIBUTING.md) document.